Codecademy/docs/content/swiftui/concepts/accessibility/accessibility.md

   - Create user-friendly channels for accessibility-related feedback.
 - Continuous Improvement:
   - Stay updated with evolving accessibility guidelines and best practices.
   - Learn about different disabilities to make informed design choices.
+Sites like [W3C](https://www.w3.org/WAI/tips/) are often recommended to learn about this topic.